A modular, open-source search engine for our world.

 - API: The API service defines the Pelias API, and talks to Elasticsearch or other services as needed to perform queries.

 - PIP: For reverse geocoding, it's important to be able to perform point-in-polygon(PIP) calculations quickly.
-The PIP service is the only component of Pelias that actually understands polygon geometries, and it is very good at quickly determining which admin area polygons a given point lies in.
+The PIP service is is very good at quickly determining which admin area polygons a given point lies in.

 - Libpostal: Pelias uses the libpostal project for parsing addresses using the power of machine learning.
-Originally we loaded the 2GB of libpostal data directly in the API service, but this makes scaling harder and causes the API to take about 30 seconds to start, instead of a few milliseconds.
 We use a Go service built by the Who's on First team to make this happen quickly and efficiently.

 - Interpolation: This service knows all about addresses and streets.
 With that knowledge, it is able to supplement the known addresses that are stored directly in Elasticsearch and return fairly accurate estimated address results for many more queries than would otherwise be possible.